SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 FOR-THE-DAY NOTES:
 * Check if Pis wakeword / intent detection works even when offline.
 Seems to!

-Update all Pis:
-sudo apt-get update && sudo apt-get install -y build-essential gfortran libatlas-base-dev cpufrequtils source .venv/bin/activate pip install -r requirements.txt

-if [ -f "/boot/firmware/config.txt" ]; then
-    CONFIG_PATH="/boot/firmware/config.txt"
-else
-    CONFIG_PATH="/boot/config.txt"
-fi
-sudo sh -c "echo '' >> $CONFIG_PATH"
-sudo sh -c "echo '# Disable HDMI output for power savings' >> $CONFIG_PATH" sudo sh -c "echo 'hdmi_blanking=2' >> $CONFIG_PATH"

 NOTE: The thin wires on #0's LEDs might be causing the high power draw.
 If one of the others fails, could scavenge it.

-MOST IMPORTANT NOW:
+TODAY:
+* Create new Rhino model with only stuff that we need for the event
+  * Add stuff from intentservice.
+  * Don't forget two paths for scavenger hunt.
+  * Make chat harder to trigger -- e.g. "Let's have a chat".
+* Make plantasia tune.
+* Update lab script from Thom's changes. (* Need a bunch of new strings if we're going to do the call/response in lab just from wake words)
+# Split scavenger hunt into the two paths.
+* Create mother pea activity.
 * MUST ENSURE ALL TTS STUFF IS CACHED ON ALL PEAS!!!!
+* Two voices
+* Test shutting down with command
 * Clean up mic ports on #3.

+TOMORROW:
+* Upgrade Tom's pea.
+* Make conversation voice sound childish.
+Maybe just do call/response from wakword+intent only.
+* Add squeal effects etc to squealing activity.
+* Lights in botany dock
+* Try dynamically adjusting volume based on ambient noise levels
 * Fix respeaker on #5

-* Two voices
-* Change spoken hints for some kinda whoopy bloop peanglish.
-* Squealing activity also needs some lights
-# Split scavenger hunt into the two paths.
-* Tiny Bluetooth LED string light or something
-* The service isn't pulling latest
-* Have to be able to shut down with command
-* Create mother pea activity
+LATER:
 * Need another PicoVoice account? ash.eldritch was disabled, but it seems to still be working?
-*	LEDs in Bluetooth speaker Pea (El wire?)
-* Do what I can here to make upgrading Tom's easier over there.
-* Test 4, 5, 6
-* Test battery life
-* Switch branch to demo

-* Make plantasia tune
-* ALSO humming thing???
-Ask Lucy about that
-* Add squeal effects etc to squealing activity
-* Update spoken strings for scavenger hunt (see script below)
-* Create new Rhino model with only stuff that we need for the event (add stuff from intentservice)
-  * Need a bunch of new strings if we're going to do the call/response in lab just from wake words

-* Set up Pis for Shurland WiFi: scripts/add_wifi.sh "Shurland-Appliance" "15321532"
 * Bug: "go to sleep" inside conversation doesn't shut down LEDs, maybe doesn't stop service properly.
 Only works via the intent.
 *	Amazon returns
 * Pay folks